Ivans-11/MDMC/README_en.md

 3. Place the downloaded mod `.jar` file into the `mods` folder.
 4. Launch Minecraft Launcher and select the previously configured profile.
 5. Once in the game, the mod will be active.

+## Acknowledgements

+This project is based on [FabricMC/fabric-example-mod](https://github.com/FabricMC/fabric-example-mod).